csharp-language-ext

 Unit

-Unit data type to avoid using void to indicate absence of type.
+Unit data type to avoid using void to indicate the absence of a type.

 public static Func<string, Unit> GetConsoleWrite() => fun<string>(Console.Write);